catgarciaphd/apero-cat-2022/content/teaching/midlife-dvlpmnt-gero/index.md

 ---
 aliases: [arm]
 title: Midlife Development and Gerontology
 summary: This course provides a multidisciplinary overview of the theory and research on human development from middle to late life.
-The course provides an introduction to the aging process, including the historical, cultural, biological, psychological, and social aspects of aging.
+The historical, cultural, biological, psychological, and social aspects of aging are discussed.
 abstract: ""
 date: "2021-08-15T00:00:00Z"
 image: